true-og/liberated-chat/README.md

 0. Make sure you have jdk 21 and git installed.
 If not, check these links out: [https://www.oracle.com/pl/java/technologies/downloads](https://www.oracle.com/pl/java/technologies/downloads), [https://git-scm.com/downloads](https://git-scm.com/downloads).
 You can also try to install these programs with your distro's package manager.
 1. Clone the repo: `git clone https://github.com/Blayung/liberated-chat.git; cd liberated-chat`
 2. Compile the plugin: `./gradlew build`
-3. Now the plugin jar file should be here: `./build/liberated-chat-1.2.4.jar`
+3. Now the plugin jar file should be in the `./build/libs` folder.